Rationale and impact

 The committee and stakeholders identified that there may be particular groups who may be less likely to be involved in providing feedback on healthcare services and so recommended that the views of these groups should be actively sought.
 However, the list is not exhaustive and other groups may be identified according to local circumstances or demographics.

-As there was very limited evidence from the systematic review of the literature on measuring children and young people's experience, the committee made research recommendation 4.
+As there was very limited evidence from the systematic review of the literature on measuring children and young people's experience, the committee made a recommendation for research on measuring experience.

 How the recommendations might affect practice